ABOUT ME (all words © Dominic Blake 2016 - 2021):

 RCA Drawing invited me to create a spontaneous interpretation of a Henry Moore sculpture located within the Royal College of Art's Senior Common Room.
 You can view a photograph of the form that emerged here.

 I also continued to work within collaborative artistic relationships creating work in symbiosis with other artists.
 I have shared an artistic relationship with JJ Delvine (BP Portrait Award 2006, 2011, 2018) for several years.
 Through our respective practices we explore the existential depths of the human condition.
 You can view a painting that emerged in 2019 resulting from one of our collaborations here.

-In Autumn 2021 I will stage the first solo exhibition of my work 'Ephemeral Hieroglyph' at HSoA Gallery, London.
+I will stage the first solo exhibition of my work 'Ephemeral Hieroglyph' at HSoA Gallery, London, 14 Oct - 1 Nov 2021.
 My exhibition will follow others by artists including Frank Bowling (RA) and Alan Gouk.
 I will also be creating installations in US / UK museums in 2022.